A block Recycled GMRES method with investigations into aspects of solver performance

 In our second set of experiments, we repeat the same tests but for some large, sparse, banded matrices.
-These were constructed in Matlab using \verb| rand()| and \verb| spdiags() |.
+These were constructed in \matlab using \texttt{ rand()} and \texttt{ spdiags() } and saved to disk and then loaded by our compiled code for tests in \trilinos.
+The purpose of running tests on such matrices is to give a clear picture of the cache performance for sparse block $p$ matvecs for matrices whose structure is easily understood but similar to what often arises in the discretization of differential operators.
+These experiments supplement the first set, in which we use matrices arising from real applications but whose structure is not as simple.
 We constructed matrices with dimensions of $10^{4}$, $10^{5}$, $10^{6}$, and $10^{7}$.
-The matrices with banded sizes of $4$, $10$, $20$, $30$, $40$, and $50$ were constructed.
-Block sizes tested were the even integers in the interval $\brac{2,20}$.
+Matrices with banded sizes of $4$, $10$, $20$, $30$, $40$, and $50$ were constructed.
+Block sizes tested were the even integers in the interval $\brak{2,20}$.
 As the previous experiments demonstrated that there is a great loss of cache efficiency when applying the projected operator, we restrict these experiments to the case of the unprojected operator.
-In Figure \ref{figure.cacheMissesSpDiags}, we compare the number of cache misses encountered when applying the matrices to a block of vector at once versus to the same block one column at-a-time.
-In Figure \ref{figure.avgTimingsSpDiags} we compare average timings for the same two cases.
-In Figure \ref{figure.blockSingleRatioSpDiags}, we calculate the ratio between the average time taking to apply each operator to a block of vectors versus applying it to a single vector.
-This to a large extent indicates how much more expensive an iteration (dominated by the cost of the matrix-vector product) will be for a block method versus the single-vector version of that method.
+In \Cref{figure.cacheMissesSpDiags}, we compare the number of cache misses encountered when applying the matrices to a block of vector at once versus to the same block one column at-a-time.
+In \Cref{figure.avgTimingsSpDiags} we compare average timings for the same two cases.
+In \Cref{figure.blockSingleRatioSpDiags}, we calculate the ratio between the average time taking to apply each operator to a block of vectors versus applying it to a single vector.
+This to a large extent indicates how much more expensive an iteration (dominated by the cost of the sparse matrix application) will be for a block method versus the non-block version of that method.
 We see again for these artificially constructed sparse matrices that we benefit from data movement efficiency for block methods.
 Furthermore, because the structures of these matrices is precisely known, it is easier to compare results for different matrices in this group.